QuantEcon/lecture-julia.myst/lectures/software_engineering/testing.md

 :width: 100%
 ```
 * Commit this change to your local branch with the commit message.
-* Then, imagine that rather than running `]test` - which would have shown this error given our previous unit test, you pushed it to the server.
+* Then, imagine that rather than running `] test` - which would have shown this error given our previous unit test, you pushed it to the server.
 As always, do this by selecting the publish arrow next to `my-feature` at the bottom of the screen.
-You can create a Pull Request in that GUI, or just go back to the webpage where it asked you if you wish to "Compare and Pull Request"
+You can create a Pull Request in that GUI, or just go back to the webpage where it asked you if you wish to "Compare and Pull Request".

 After you create the pull request, you will see it in available on the web.
 After a few minutes, the unit test will execute and you will see an output such as